Zabryna Guevara

 Zabryna Guevara (born January 12, 1972) is an American actress.
 She is known for playing the role of Melania Ortiz in 3 lbs and Sarah Essen in Gotham.
 Guevara is also a theatrical actress and in 2013 held the role of Yazmin in the award-winning Quiara Alegría Hudes play Water by the Spoonful at Second Stage Theater.
-She is of mixed Hispanic and Black descent.

 Career

 Zabryna Guevara was born January 12, 1972.
 Her first role was in Law & Order as Lucita in 1997.
 Also in 1997, she starred in the film, The Hotel Manor Inn as Denise.
 Guevara would then guest star in 2 episodes of Law & Order: Special Victims Unit in 2002 and 2005 as Annie Colon and Julia Ortiz respectively.
 She would guest star in Law & Order again as Salma in 2003.
 In 2006, Guevara starred in the series 3 lbs as Melania Ortiz.
 In 2013 held the role of Yazmin in the award-winning Quiara Alegría Hudes play Water by the Spoonful at Second Stage Theater.
 In 2014, she landed the role of Trask's Secretary in the film X-Men: Days of Future Past.
 Also in 2014, Guevara landed the role of Sarah Essen in Gotham.
 In 2025, she appeared in the Marvel Studios Disney+ TV show Daredevil: Born Again. and the NBC series, The Hunting Party.